-The mutual fund shall likely use volatility derivatives, especially volatility index futures, e.g. US and European equity market volatility index (respectively VIX and VSTOXX futures) in the purchase and sale of up to 3% of fund net assets.
+The mutual fund shall likely use volatility derivatives, especially volatility index futures, e.g. US and European equity market volatility indexes (respectively VIX and VSTOXX futures) in purchasing and selling up to 3% of fund net assets.

 Counterparties eligible for transactions on OTC financial futures are selected according to the procedure described in the paragraph: "Brief description of the intermediary selection procedure."